dedis/odyssey/docs/attributes.md

 - [x] need authorized use B
 - [x] need authorized use C

-The project wont be validated because it requests dataset X that doesn't allow the "use C".
+The project wont be validated because the requested dataset X doesn't allow the "use C".

-The attributes can be described in json syntax, which is convenient to update the catalog.
+The attributes can be described in json syntax, which is convenient to update the catalog (the catalog is an instance of the catalog smart contract).
 The attributes are split into two categories: "must_have" and "allowed".
 A "must_have" attribute is an attribute that must be selected by the data scientist to be accepted.
 In our previous example, the "use" attribute is of type "allowed": if "use C" is allowed on a dataset that doesn't mean that a data scientist must select "use C" to be accepted.
 An example of a "must_have" attribute is an attribute that defines the accreditation needed to use a dataset.
-If a dataset sets a required accreditation attribute "confidential" then a data scientist must have this accreditation and set it in the project for the project to be accepted.
+If a dataset D has a "must_have" accreditation attribute "confidential", then a data scientist that creates a project requesting dataset D must have this accreditation and set it on the project's attributes for the project to be accepted.

 An attribute can have a "delegated_enforcement", which is necessary for attributes that can not be automatically validated because there is a textual